-In fluidized bed (FB) gasifiers the gasifying agent has a velocity high enough to fluidize a bed containing a small fraction of biomass.
+In fluidised bed (FB) gasifiers the gasifying agent has a velocity high enough to fluidise a bed containing a small fraction of biomass.
 Biomass is continuously added to the bed.
-Two types of FBgasifiers exist: bubbling and circulation fluidized beds.
+Two types of FB-gasifiers exist: bubbling and circulation fluidised beds.
 FB-systems are used in medium to large scale applications.
 The gasifying agent can be air, oxygen or steam.